rickosborne/cascades/md/05-0-5-descent.md

 I stretched out my right arm—I was now sure that wrist was fractured as it screamed at me when I tried to bend it—toward Pamela.
 We locked elbows, reached for the back of the first row of seats, and hauled ourselves what felt like uphill.

-As we passed each row we forcibly rolled people into crash positions.
+We forcibly rolled people into crash positions as we passed each row.
 Some passengers didn't have masks, and they didn't stir when we pulled their masks on for them.
 I had a moment when I wanted to stop and shake them, but Pamela's steady tug on my elbow kept me moving.